Miane

 Miane is a comune (municipality) in the Province of Treviso in the Italian region Veneto, located about 60 km northwest of Venice and about 35 km northwest of Treviso.
-As of 31 December 2004, it had a population of 3,661 and an area of 30.9 km².
+As of 31 December 2022, it had a population of 3,123 and an area of 30.9 km².

 The municipality of Miane contains the frazioni (subdivisions, mainly villages and hamlets) Combai, Campea, and Premaor.

-Miane borders the following municipalities: Farra di Soligo, Follina, Mel, Valdobbiadene.
+Miane borders the municipalities of Farra di Soligo, Follina, Valdobbiadene, and Borgo Valbelluna.